Manaslu Circuit Trekking – 13 Days (Itinerary, Cost, Difficulty)

 Fauna in the Manaslu Region

-During the Manaslu Circuit Trek, adventurers are likely to encounter a staggering array of wildlife.
+Adventurers are likely to encounter a staggering array of wildlife.
 The Manaslu Valley serves as a crucial sanctuary for numerous endangered animals.
 Among the most notable residents are the elusive Snow Leopards and the charming Red Pandas.

 The valley also supports a rich diversity of mammals.
 Visitors might spot the stealthy and rarely seen lynx, the formidable Asian black bear, or perhaps a herd of graceful blue sheep navigating the rugged terrain.
 The region is also home to the elusive Himalayan musk deer, the sure-footed Himalayan Thar, and the agile Himalayan goral, among many others.